 Easily recognizable to the people of Nebraska, Kansas and South Dakota, Steve has also portrayed "The Boy General" in New Rumley, Ohio (the birth site) West Point, New York (Custer's alma mater) and both National Reenactments in Montana (including the site of his death).

-From Colorado to the Canadian Rockies Steve has traveled by train, steamboat and horseback reliving a past few people experience but for the pages of history books.
+From balloon accession to descending into Mammoth Cave, from Colorado to the Canadian Rockies, Steve has traveled by train, steamboat and horseback reliving a past few people experience but for the pages of history books.
 Consulted by universities and historical institutions he has been called upon to speak for Mensa and numerous times for the Smithsonian Associates' "Teaching History" work shops.
 Most recently appearing as Geneal Custer for the Smithsonian Channel's "Battle of Little Bighorn."

 He and his wife Sandy own and reside in the original restored Bacon-Custer home in Monroe, Michigan (the General's adopted hometown).